MadDeCoDeR/Classic-RBDOOM-3-BFG/README.md

 Back End Rendering of Stencil Shadows:
 --------------------------------------

-The Doom 3 BFG Edition GPL Source Code release does not include functionality enabling rendering of stencil shadows via the "depth fail" method, a functionality commonly known as "Carmack's Reverse".
+The Doom BFA Edition GPL Source Code release does include functionality enabling rendering of stencil shadows via the "depth fail" method, a functionality commonly known as "Carmack's Reverse".

+This method was patented by Creative Labs and has finally expired on 2019-10-13.
+(see https://patents.google.com/patent/US6384822B1/en for expiration status)